Post-Doctoral Fellowship Program in Neuropsychology

 The Post-Doctoral Fellowship Program in Neuropsychology aims to prepare the next generation of scientist-practitioners for careers in academic research and clinical applications within the specialty area of neuropsychology.
 The program achieves its goals through training in a series of tracks, including both Academic/Research and Clinician/Educator emphases.
 Tracks with an Academic/Research emphasis are designed to prepare applicants for academic careers in teaching and clinical research, and tracks with Clinician/Educator emphases are designed to prepare applicants for private or hospital-based practice providing neuropsychological services and advanced training in clinical neuropsychology.
 All Fellows, regardless of track, will receive broad training and experience in both research and clinical practice.
 The difference between tracks is their allocation of major rotation and elective time.
 All tracks individually tailor the Fellow's training program to achieve these goals in light of the Fellow's prior competencies and experiences.

-The Division of Medical Psychology-Neuropsychology offers internship and externship programs, in addition to the program as described above; UCLA also supports a wide diversity of training programs in disciplines highly relevant to psychology and neuroscience.
+The Division of Psychology offers internship and externship programs, in addition to the program as described above; UCLA also supports a wide diversity of training programs in disciplines highly relevant to psychology and neuroscience.
 Please be sure to look for offerings through other departments and programs in the David Geffen School of Medicine, Semel Institute for Neuroscience and Human Behavior, UCLA Brain Research Institute, and the UCLA Department of Psychology.

 Applicants must have completed all requirements for their degree prior to enrolling including completion of coursework and a dissertation from a regionally accredited university and satisfactory completion of an internship meeting APA/APPIC standards.
 The program will not participate in the APPCN match process.